Soybeans Fertility & Soil

 In both years of the study, soybean was hand-harvested.
 After threshing out the grain and weighing all aboveground plant material to determine yield, the residues were returned to the field and lightly tilled into the soil to avoid blowing away.

-N and P contents of both the grain and straw were determined in the lab (Thomas et al., 1967), as well as soil nitrate, sulphate, and a suite of micronutrients (Houba et al., 2000; Lindsay & Norvell, 1978).
+N and phosphorus (P) contents of both the grain and straw were determined in the lab (Thomas et al., 1967), as well as soil nitrate, sulphate, and a suite of micronutrients (Houba et al., 2000; Lindsay & Norvell, 1978).
 Soil available N and P were also monitored at the Saskatoon and Rosthern sites during the 2015 growing season.

 Yield, Nutrient Partitioning & Crop Impact